Weather

 Where to Go

 Many places in Japan are likely to be busy throughout August, so it will be hard to avoid crowds at popular attractions throughout the country.
-But, if you'd like to avoid the busiest crowds, check out the Tohoku region of northern Honshu.
-It's cooler than southern parts of Honshu, but more easily accessible from Tokyo than Hokkaido.
+But if you'd like to avoid the busiest crowds, check out the Tohoku region of northern Honshu.
+It's cooler than the southern parts of Honshu, but more easily accessible from Tokyo than Hokkaido.
 There are many beautiful natural attractions and national parks, and the main city of Sendai may just be Japan's most underrated large city.

-To escape the heat, you'll either need to go north, or go high.
+To escape the heat, you'll either need to go north or go high.
 Japan is a country with many mountains, so there are many options for the latter.
 The Japan Alps are a popular hiking destination, running through the middle of Honshu.
 Nikko and the Nikko National Park are an easy trip from Tokyo, and offer UNESCO World Heritage Sites as well as a cooler climate at altitude.

 Chat with a local specialist who can help organize your trip.